Jahia/content-integrity/README.md

 Most of the time, you will implement implement `checkIntegrityBeforeChildren`.
 Implement `checkIntegrityAfterChildren` when you need to test the integrity of a node after having tested the integrity of its subtree.

-If an integrity error is detected on the scanned node, return an instance of `ContentIntegrity`, `null` otherwise.
+If one (or several) integrity error is detected on the scanned node, return an instance of `ContentIntegrityErrorList`, `null` otherwise.

 #### Registration into the service

-In order to get you custom check registered into the content integrity service, you need to use the `@Component` annotation.
+In order to get your custom check registered into the content integrity service, you need to use the `@Component` annotation.
 You need to specify as well the java interface that all integrity checks implement and the immediate injection of your Component: `@Component(service = ContentIntegrityCheck.class, immediate = true`.